kand-ta/kand/README.md

   <b>Kand: A Modern, High-Performance Technical Analysis Library</b>
 </h2>

+> [!WARNING]
-> ⚠️ **Development Status**: This project is under active development.
+> This project is under active development.
 APIs may change, and some features might not be fully implemented or tested yet.
 Contributions and feedback are welcome!

 <p align="center">
   <picture align="center">